Diana-Is/RTP_transmitter_for_H.264_video/README.md

 # RTP transmitter for H.264 video
-Console application for transmitting H.264 using RTP and RCTP protocols written in C.
+Console application for transmitting H.264 video using RTP and RCTP protocols written in C.

 User should provide following arguments to main(argc, argv[]) executing the file "app" (created with Makefile and gcc) in console:
 - name of file intended for transmition, optionally including path to the file in the computer file system.